NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 the sender side.
 In particular, it uses a cubic function instead of a linear window increase function of the traditional TCP standards to improve scalability and stability under fast and long-distance networks.
-CUBIC and its predecessor algorithm have been adopted as defaults by Linux, Android, Windows, and Apple stacks, and have been used for many years.
+CUBIC has been adopted as the default TCP congestion control algorithm by Linux, Android, Windows, and Apple stacks.
 This document provides a specification of CUBIC to enable third-party implementations and to solicit community feedback through experimentation on the performance of CUBIC.